Burger King games: PocketBike Racer

 "Pocketbikes are called pocketbikes for a reason.
 They're small.
 Tiny.
 Minuscule.
 But small doesn't scare us.
 And we're putting you on one."

 Sneak King

 "It takes a special person to sneak up on someone with a hot, delicious sandwich.
 It takes an even more special person to get away with it and only the King can pull it off with vigor, finesse, and a royal flourish.
 Because the King's sneaking talents are unmatched.
 Period."

 Big Bumpin

 "So, you've been on a bumper car once.
 And it was fun.
 But not as much fun as it could have been if there were no rules.
 Here's your chance to bump like you mean it.
 Again and again.
-With 4 modes of play and make you own character mode and 10 courses this is hard to put down.
+With 4 modes of play and make your own character mode and 10 courses this is hard to put down.
 But Watch out for the hazards, such as bottomless pits, ice patches, and saws that come out of the wall."